Chinoiserie 1910 – Origin

 Collections

-A collection of wallpapers reflecting our infinite passion for art.
+A wallpaper collection reflecting our boundless passion for art.
 Discover

-Orientalism, romantic, imbued with a dream elsewhere corresponds to a Western vision of an exotic, mysterious and luxurious world.
+Orientalism, romantic and imbued with a dreamlike sense of elsewhere, corresponds to a Western vision of an exotic, mysterious, and luxurious world.
 Discover

-The tradition of Lyon floral textile design.
+The tradition of floral textile design in Lyon.
 Discover

-The Modernist wallpaper collection is a free journey into the philosophical movement of the same name.
-“Color is the most relative medium in art” J. Albers Discover
+The Modernist wallpaper collection is a free-flowing exploration of the philosophical movement of the same name.
+"Color is the most relative medium in art" J. Albers.

-A collection linked to travel and impregnated of history of botany.
 Discover

-Stripes, a timeless pattern.
-Motif of the devil, emblem of sailors, but also symbol of freedom and humor, there are stripes and stripes as highlighted by Michel Pastoureau in his book: Rayures.
-Une histoire culturelle published by Editions du Seuil.
+A traveling collection linked to the history of botany.
 Discover

+Stripes: a timeless motif.
+A symbol of the devil, an emblem of sailors, but also a symbol of freedom and humor, there are stripes and then there are stripes, as Michel Pastoureau's beautiful book, *Rayures.
+Une histoire culturelle* (Stripes: A Cultural History), published by Seuil, emphasizes.
+Discover more.

-A call for a change of scenery and dreams of exoticism Discover
+The call for a change of scenery and dreams of exoticism.

-A game for the eye a trick for the mind Discover

-A sensory immersion in organic and plant motifs.
-Enter an underwater world filled with colors and details, in which the graphic shapes of plants seem to undulate along the water.
 Discover

-Le Presse Papier invites French street artist Nelio Discover

-“The world of today was born yesterday, in the fifties and sixties”, Dominic Bradbury, The 50s style, the complete, Parentheses editions.
+A game for the eyes and the mind.
 Discover

+A sensory immersion in organic and plant-based patterns.
+Enter an underwater world rich in color and detail, where the graphic forms of plants seem to ripple with the water.
+Discover

+Le Presse Papier invites French street artist Nelio to discover it

+"The world of today was born yesterday, in the fifties and sixties," Dominic Bradbury, The Fifties Style: The Complete Collection, Parenthèses Publishing.
+Discover

 Vintage reinterpreted.
 Discover

-The models in this collection are naturally poetic and invite you to travel.
+The designs in this collection are poetic in nature and inspire wanderlust.
 Discover